 At the moment, retailers who wish to sell their products to a buyer in the EU need to apply VAT at the rate applicable in the EU country where the goods are to be delivered.

 To do that, retailers need to be registered for VAT in each country they are sending their products to.
 When registered with the IOSS, EU sellers will be able to report all their EU sales on a single VAT return in their home country instead of having multiple VAT registrations across the EU.

 Non-EU sellers will have to register for IOSS in just one EU state to declare the VAT on any affected imports on consignments below €150.
-This is known as the 'non-Union scheme'.

 The IOSS is an extension of the Mini One Stop Shop (MOSS), which was launched in 2015 and trialled a single EU VAT return for B2C sales of digital, telecoms, and broadcast services.